You have got some options for adding some serious brick feng shui to your bedroom!

 3. Micro-Hook Push Pins

 Need barely-there holes smaller than a Technic pin?
 Grab clear micro-hook push pins.
 They leave a pin-sized scar you can spackle with a dab of toothpaste when you move out.
-Perfect for lighter sets like the LEGO Art Beatles mosaics.
+Perfect for lighter sets like the LEGO® Art mosaics or the new Cherry Blossom Landscape — anything under 3 lbs.

 4. Magnet & Metal Strip Magic (Slightly More Expensive)